1. Dominionism (Dominion Theology as it is formerly known)

 While this in itself should not be alarming since the righteous thrive, and the people rejoice; when the wicked rule, the people groan.
 (Proverbs 29:2 NIV) Of course Christians should have influence in society and they should even be leaders in society.
-They should role models.
-People see the need to engage culture so they can transform culture.
+They should be role models.
+People must see the need to engage culture so they can transform culture.
 This engaging culture theoretically then leads to the transformation and kingdom focus that is the root desire of the gospel message.
 This form of dominionism really posses no problems.

 2nd Type of Dominionism

-This branch often speak in militaristic tones and even name ministries after military structures, such as the “Generals International.”
-This type of theology pervades the independent charismatic church and the churches of super-natural healing like Bethel in Redding, Word of Faith, and others.
-They call is “Dominion Now” theology.
+This branch often speaks in militaristic tones and even name ministries after military structures, such as the “Generals International.”
+This type of theology pervades the independent charismatic churches and the churches of super-natural healing like at Bethel in Redding, Word of Faith churches, and others.
+They call it “Dominion Now” theology.
 The movement is becoming so toxic and cult-like in the charismatic circles that some organizations like IHOP have had to publicly declare that they are not part of the extremist faction.

 Why Dominionism Needs To Be Burned At The Stake

 Here is the problem with dominion theology: it’s not in the Bible.
 At least not the way in which the militaristic branch of dominionists think.
 If it was up to them they would usher in a theocracy by military force, which brings me to the next issue.
-The American’s have used this theology for any number of atrocities.
-It was a form of dominionism that lead to “Manifest Destiny” where Europeans came to the new “Promised Land” and slaughtered the inhabitants like Jericho.
+The American’s have used this theology to justify number of atrocities.
+It was a form of dominionism that lead to “Manifest Destiny” where Europeans came to the new “Promised Land” and slaughtered the inhabitants like they were entering Jericho.

 The other issue is that once you view society as the enemy everything becomes a battle.
 Everything becomes life or death because it’s outright war with the Devil.
-This has lead to the Christian political faction in America constantly feeling as though they are being threatened by the enemy.
+This has lead to the Christian political faction in America constantly feeling as though they are being threatened by “the enemy”.
 American’s want to remove the 10 Commandments from the courthouses and all hell breaks loose because the Devil is now winning.
-So then that leads to the culture wars.
+This is leads to the culture wars.
 Starbucks can’t even print plain looking cups without Christian’s losing their minds over it, even though it had nothing to do with authentic Christianity.
 The same was true for taking prayer out of school.
 They same will be true as America becomes and increasingly more secular society (as out constitution purposefully intended).